-As our regression model includes cohort fixed effects, what matters is within-cohort variation in households' leverage.
-Figure 7 shows how our instrument relates to loan-to-value ratios within a given
+As our regression model includes cohort fixed effects, what matters is within-

-16In a similar design for the US we obtain F-statistics of 0.58 for $\omega{i,t-1} - 1$ and 0.64 for $(\omega{i,t-1} - 1) \times (\frac{p{rt}}{p{rt-1}} - 1)$.
+11In a similar design for the US, we obtain F-statistics of 0.58 for $\omega{i,t-1}-1$ and 0.64 for $(\omega{i,t-1}-1)\times(\frac{p{rt}}{p{rt-1}}-1)$.

-Figure 6: Credit conditions, 1969-2013
+Figure 7: Credit conditions, 1969-2013

-Source: Office for National Statistics
+Note: Office for National Statistics UK House Price Index.

-cohort (those born in the 1960s).
+cohort variation in households' leverage.
+Figure 8 shows how our instrument relates to loan-to-value ratios within a given cohort (those born in the 1960s).
 This is the only ten-year birth cohort that we observe for almost our entire sample period.
 We plot loan-to-value ratios for households who moved into their homes in three different years: 1989, 1996, and 2004.
-These three years represent peaks and troughs in price-to-income ratios on new housing purchases from Panel (a) in Figure 6.
+These three years represent peaks and troughs in price-to-income ratios on new housing purchases from Panel (a) in Figure 7.
 Price to income ratios reached a temporary high of 3.7 in 1989 before falling to a low of 3.2 in 1996.
-Thereafter they increased to a peak of 5.2 in 2004.
-As Figure 7 shows, households that moved when price-to-income ratios were relatively high in 1989 tended to have higher leverage than those in the same cohort who moved in in 1996.
-This is true not only at the point they moved in to their current homes but also long-afterward.
+Thereafter, they increased to a peak of 5.2 in 2004.
+As Figure 8 shows, households that moved when price-to-income ratios were relatively high in 1989 tended to have higher leverage than those in the same cohort who moved in 1996.
+This is true not only at the point they moved in to their current homes, but also long-afterward.
 Loan-to-value ratios are also persistently higher for those who moved in when credit conditions were even looser in 2004.